Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 # How to use Relay

 To access a Relay server, do the following:
-* An allocated relay server.
+* As the host, request an allocation on the relay server.
 * A [join code](https://docs.unity.com/relay/en/manual/join-codes).
 This code allows the host and clients to communicate through the Relay server without disclosing their IP addresses and ports directly.

 ## Enable Relay in a project